-With the advent of new innovations in the furniture space, it can be challenging for a consumer (with little leather experience) to tell the difference between real leather and some of the newer faux or vegan leather couches on the market.
+With the advent of new innovations in the furniture space, it can be challenging for a consumer to tell the difference between a real leather sofa and some of the newer faux or vegan leather couches on the market.

-So, how can you tell if a couch is made of real leather?
-And not composed of some faux, man made material?
+So, how to tell if a couch is real leather?
+And not some faux, man-made material?

-To tell the difference between real and fake leather furniture, use your three senses - smell, touch and feel.
-Real leather should feel smooth when your touch it, and stretch like skin - let's not forget this the hide of an animal we are dealing with!
+Real leather should feel smooth when you touch it and stretch like skin - let's not forget this is the hide of an animal we are dealing with!

 Everybody knows that leather is a durable and luxurious material.
 However, you can't always tell if the furniture is real leather just by looking at it.

 There are many different ways to test the authenticity of a piece of furniture's leather material.

 In this post, we dive further into how you can identify fake or real leather couches or other pieces of furniture in your home.